0x4447/0x4447-product-sftp-office-single/README.md

 The SFTP server is created using SSHd and automatically configured at boot time using the EC2 `user data` section.
 This solution provides multifold benefits:

-- The SSH foundation is solid and stable
+- The SSH foundation is solid and stable.
-- If the EC2 server is terminated for whatever reason, a new instance will take its place.
+- If the EC2 server is terminated for any reason, a new instance takes its place.
-- Terminating the EC2 instance won't delete the data since all the files are stored on a EFS drive, which is mounted at boot time.
+- Terminating the EC2 instance won't delete the data, because all files are stored on an EFS drive that's mounted at boot time.
-- Since EFS grows with your data you'll never run out of space.
-There is also no need to provision the size of the disk prior to deployment.
+- Since EFS grows with your data, you'll never run out of space.
+There's also no need to specify disk size prior to deployment.

 **Additional benefit**: You can purposely terminate the EC2 instance if you notice that network performance is deteriorating, which can happen when working in a shared VM environment.
 If this happens, terminate the instance and then wait about five minutes.
 Hopefully, the new EC2 Instance will be created on a different machine with hopefully less load.